NordicSemiconductor/asset-tracker-cloud-docs/docs/app/CellGeolocation.rst

    Calculating the location of a cell using the device geolocation data

-If there is no device geolocation for the cell from your own devices, third-party services like `Unwired Labs <https://unwiredlabs.com/>`_ or `RXNetworks <https://rxnetworks.com/location.io#!RT-GNSS>`_ provide a database of cell geolocations.
+If there is no device geolocation for the cell from your own devices, services like `nRF Cloud <https://nrfcloud.com/>`_ provide a database of cell geolocations.

-Third-party location APIs
-*************************

-nRF Asset Tracker implements the following third-party location APIs:

- - nRF Cloud Location Services
+nRF Cloud Location APIs
- - Unwired Labs
+***********************

-These are commercial third-party solutions that provide an API for resolving cell information to geolocation.
+nRF Asset Tracker implements the nRF Cloud Location Services which provide an API for resolving cell information to geolocation.
 This is an optional feature that you can enable.

-These APIs enable calculation of the rough location of a device as soon as it sends the roaming information to the cloud.
+This API enables the calculation of the rough location of a device as soon as it sends the roaming information to the cloud.
-They provide the geolocation of nearly every cell tower and with this information, devices can be located within a few kilometers around the location of the cell tower.
+It provides the geolocation of nearly every cell tower and with this information, devices can be located within a few kilometers around the location of the cell tower.

 .. note::